-Ascension deputies respond to reported home invasion on Mother's Day involving man with several warrants
+Body shop employee who allegedly stole car in Livingston, led deputies on chase through Ascension arrested

 Latest Weather Blog

-Ascension deputies respond to reported home invasion on Mother's Day involving man with several warrants

-PRAIRIEVILLE - Ascension Parish sheriff's deputies responded to a reported home invasion on Mother's Day involving a man who has several warrants out for his arrest.
+Body shop employee who allegedly stole car in Livingston, led deputies on chase through Ascension arrested

+PRAIRIEVILLE - A man was arrested after he allegedly stole a car from the Livingston Parish body shop where he worked and drove it across parish lines to break into a woman's home on Mother's Day.

-Deputies say they responded to a home on Autumn Drive in Prairieville.
-When they got there, they spoke with the victim and a witness who identified the suspect as Taylor Sharkey, 33, of Amite.
-Sharkey is a former boyfriend of the victim who had an active restraining order against him.
+Ascension Parish sheriff's deputies say they responded to a home on Autumn Drive in Prairieville on Sunday.
+When they got there, deputies spoke with the victim and a witness who identified the thief as Taylor Sharkey, 33, of Amite.
+The victim had an active restraining order against Sharkey.

-Deputies located the suspect vehicle traveling westbound on La.
+Deputies located the stolen car headed westbound on La.
 42, and they attempted a traffic stop.

-The suspect initially appeared to cooperate but suddenly sped away, leading deputies on a brief pursuit.
-Sharkey lost control of his vehicle, crashing into a ditch and suffered moderate injuries.
+According to APSO, Sharkey initially appeared to cooperate but suddenly sped away, leading deputies on a brief pursuit.
+Deputies say he lost control of his vehicle, crashed into a ditch and suffered moderate injuries.

-He is currently in the hospital, and once he's released, he will be arrested for several charges, including home invasion, violation of a protective order, improper telephone communications, stalking, aggravated flight from an officer and various traffic violations.

 On Monday, 2 On Your Side was contacted by the owner of the vehicle that was involved in the wreck.
 That person says Sharkey stole her vehicle from a body shop in Denham Springs.

-WBRZ is waiting to learn more from Livingston Parish deputies.
+Livingston Parish sheriff's deputies later confirmed to WBRZ that Sharkey did allegedly take the vehicle from that body shop without the owner's consent.

+He is currently in the hospital, and once he's released, he will be arrested in Ascension Parish for several charges, including home invasion, violation of a protective order, improper telephone communications, stalking, aggravated flight from an officer and various traffic violations.

 Trending News